GuanshiyinPusa/AI-2023-Part-B/report.md

 ## Performance Evaluation

-&nbsp;&nbsp;&nbsp;&nbsp;To analyze the performance and display the effectiveness of the MCTS algorithm with UCB, we wrote the other two agents which adopts different algorithm -- MCTS without UCB and the other is just taking random moves.
+&nbsp;&nbsp;&nbsp;&nbsp;To analyze the performance and display the effectiveness of the MCTS algorithm with UCB, we wrote the other two agents which adopt different algorithm -- MCTS without UCB and the other is just taking random moves.
 By letting them compete with each other, we have calculated the win rate of the agents.
 The results of the testing are summarized below:

 | Agent 1 | Agent 2 | Agent 1 Win Rate |
 | ------- | ------- | ---------------- |